Billionaire Profile

 Purchased U.S. News & World Report

-Became the owner and editor-in-chief of the media company.
+Became owner and editor-in-chief of the publication.

 2016